nmshd/documentation/_docs_explore/23-privacy.md

 Additionally, data can be requested in a normalized manner between known enmeshed participants, thus enabling a much richer process integration for end users.

-Enmeshed additionally follows the once-only principle for such data, thus enabling the user to quickly share structured and unstructured data via such data requests without having to enter the data everytime.
+Enmeshed additionally follows the once-only principle for such data, thus enabling the user to quickly share structured and unstructured data via such data requests without having to enter the data every time.

 # Backbone Privacy

 The Backbone is the most significant component in terms of privacy.
 As a centrally hosted component by a third-party, it is understandable that privacy-related questions usually focus this component."

 The Backbone only stores technical information of identities or devices.
-It never has access to cleartext data such as content of messages, names, e-mail adresses, and so on, as all this information is end-to-end encrypted.
+It never has access to cleartext data such as content of messages, names, e-mail addresses, and so on, as all this information is end-to-end encrypted.
 Furthermore, even encrypted data of the Backbone is not publicly available - only the identities which have reason to access the data get access.

 Without the actual keys from the respective identities (which the Backbone hosting entity does not receive) the actual data cannot practically be decrypted or analyzed.
 The **relative data privacy** mindset should thus be reasonably fulfilled by using the enmeshed mechanisms.